 Sustainable diesel slashes CO2 emissions at water authority

-Procurement of sustainable diesel re-tendered
+Procurement of sustainable diesel put out to tender again

 Fully circular